Hoyasumii/bee-movie/README.md

 Poo water!

 That bowl is gnarly.
-Except for those dirty yellow rin
+Except for those dirty yellow ring